opulo-inc/lumenpnp/DESIGN_DECISIONS.md

 ## Overview

 The LumenPnP is a mostly 3D printed desktop pick and place machine.
-It has two nozzles on the head, using the Samsung CP40 nozzle tip standard.
+It has two nozzles on the head.
 There are two built-in cameras and ring lights for top and bottom vision.
 These are used for fiducial calibration of the board being populated and part rotation/offset calibration on the nozzle.
 It is capable of populating boards as large as 225mm x 400mm.

 The LumenPnP is comprised of v-slot aluminum extrusion for most of the structural members in the machine, connected together using aluminum brackets and 3D printed parts.
 The X gantry rides on two Y gantries, and v-slot wheels are used for linear motion in the machine.
 The main build area of the machine is comprised of staging plates, which are 120mm x 600mm PCBs with a [Peek Array](https://www.crowdsupply.com/sutajio-kosagi/novena) for mounting machine parts and strip feeders.